The Chefs' Warehouse research snapshot

 DimensionConclusionConfidence

-Business qualityCHEF is the leading US specialty food distributor focused on independent restaurants, hotels, and fine dining.
-It differentiates on product quality and service breadth rather than pure price, which supports slightly better margins than broadline peers.High
+Business qualityCHEF is the leading US specialty food distributor serving independent restaurants, fine dining, hotels, country clubs, and specialty food stores, carrying more than 90,000 products to more than 55,000 customer locations.
+It differentiates on curated product quality and service breadth rather than pure price, which supports gross margins near 24-25% versus broadline peers.High

 CHEF AI stock forecast